becatini/migrate_gp2_gp3/README.md

-# AWS EBS Volume Migration gp2 to gp3
+# AWS EBS Volume Migration from gp2 to gp3

-adfadfadf
-adfasfadf
-afdadf
-adsf
-asdf
+This repository contains the code to migrate AWS EBS volumes from gp2 to gp3.

+By migrating to gp3, we can save up to 20% lower price-point per GB than existing gp2 volumes.

+## The Tool

+This bash script will read the file _account.txt_ which contains all AWS accounts that volumes will be migrated.

+It will run over each region on all accounts (mentioned on the account.txt) searching for gp2 volumes. <br>
+For each found volume, a snapshot will be taken.

 ![Diagram](images/diagram.png)